yeshua453/website/blog/2023-02-06-standalone-flet-web-apps-with-pyodide.md

 Upgrade Flet module to the latest version (`pip install flet --upgrade`), give `flet pack` command a try and [let us know](https://discord.gg/dzWXP8SHG8) what you think!

-Hey, by the way, [Flet project](https://github.com/flet-dev/flet) has reached ⭐️ 4.2K stars ⭐️ (+1K in just in one month) - keep going!
+Hey, by the way, [Flet project](https://github.com/flet-dev/flet) has reached ⭐️ 4.2K stars ⭐️ (+1K in just one month) - keep going!